camusicjunkie/PowerLFM/README.md

 # PowerLFM

 PowerShell module to leverage the Last.fm API.
 This module is still a work in progress.
+Breaking changes may be implemented without any prior notice.

 All the API documentation can be found [here](https://www.last.fm/api/intro).

 ## How to use PowerLFM